Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 * Update your site with clear 'Apply Now' buttons that stay active 24/7.

 Chef’s Tip: Try applying for your own vacancy on a smartphone during a busy service gap.
-If the process takes more than two minutes, you are likely losing half of your best local candidates to the competition.
+If the process takes more than two minutes, you are likely losing half your best local candidates to the competition.

 Chef's Tip icon showing a chef's hat and a lightbulb.